MatrixAI/Relay/experiments/intrahost_concrete_network/README.md

 but the server is the current session so the client cannot restart the handshake and so the server is stuck in this dodgy position.

+Furthermore, in logs/ I ran a bunch of `iperf` tests which compares a simple veth setup using veth pairs and linux bridges to the wireguard setup.
+Even though the wireguard setup won't be actually used, I was still interested in seeing how the performance of the 2 compared.
+For both UDP and TCP connections, veth pairs performed better by far.
+So much better in fact that even if wireguard didn't have the issue related with server/client connection states, it would be worth considering replacing wireguard with plain veth connections.
+However do note that the bitrate for wireguard links for UDP connections was actually the slightest bit higher for some reason but the latency was significantly higher than a veth connection.